America's newest water safety challenge is something you've never heard of - Local News 8

 Bioflims, however, are not just limited to the plumbing in your home.
 They can also grow in humidifiers and C-pap machines that are used for sleep apnea, which affects some 22 million Americans.

 Even heavily treated tap water is “not sterile or completely devoid of microbes,” Hill said.
-“So if you’re using it and you know, for many medicinal medical purposes or your personal care, such as C-paps or humidifiers or nasal rinsing, you should disinfect the water or use distilled water.”
+“So if you’re using it for medicinal medical purposes or your personal care, such as C-paps or humidifiers or nasal rinsing, you should disinfect the water or use distilled water.”

 Humidifiers should be emptied of all water each day and cleaned properly on a regular basis.
 “Consider using distilled or previously boiled (and cooled) water or water disinfected with chlorine bleach in portable humidifiers,” the CDC suggests.

-Note: Correction: A prior version of this story misstated the impact of biofilm-related pathogens in the United States’ drinking water.
-These pathogens inside pipes are contributing to outbreaks that are responsible for over 7 million illnesses and 6,000 deaths every year.